ComeAlongErica/coffee-brew-guide/README.md

 ## Coffee Brew App
 This app will be a coffee brew guide.
 My goals for this project will be to create a minimal, searchable app with beautiful guides on how to brew coffee.

+**Focus Points**
+- Create a global theme to provide and light and dark theme
+- Create global buttons and modal for delivery of different types of information
+- Experiment with custom animations
+- Create a beautiful app which delivers information clearly and efficiently

 ## Available Scripts